CodeverDotDev/codever-browser-extension/README.md

-Bookmarks Browser Extension
+Codever Browser Extension
 ---
-Browser extension to easily save links from the web to [www.bookmarks.dev](https://www.bookmarks.dev), the Bookmarks and Code Snippets Manager for Developers & Co.
+Browser extension to easily save bookmarks and snippets from the web to [www.codever.land](https://www.codever.land), the Bookmarks and Code Snippets Manager for Developers & Co.

 ## Install